-This content was last updated on 16 October 2020
+This content was last updated on 12 April 2021.

 This page is accurate based on the information and guidance we have received from government.
 We will update this page with any further information we receive.

 When you are eligible for a vaccine you will be contacted by your GP or doctor's office.
 If you are not registered with a GP or doctor's office please register through the NHS website.

 You can find out more information on vaccines and see whether you're eligible at this time by visiting the NHS website.

 You can find answers to common questions and misinformation about vaccines in a range of languages on the British Islamic medical Association website..